rapid7/leexportpy/README.md

     metric_name = "hosted graphite metric name"

 ### Kafka           `kafka_service.py`
-This is an attempt to show how to push your transformed Logentries data to a Kafka topic.
+This is an attempt to show how to append your transformed Logentries data to a Kafka topic.
 Consumers of this topic can decide what action they are going to take based on the data produced into the queue.

-Leexportpy expects a statistics query here and gets the count values in the response for each group or timestamp data, appends to the Kafka topic.
+Leexportpy expects a statistics query here and gets the count values in the response for each group or timestamp data and then appends to the provided Kafka topic.

-    brokers = comma seperated <host>:<port> list of kafka brokers, ex: localhost:9092,localhost:9093 topic   = kafka topic to append data
+    brokers = <comma separated host:port of brokers e.g: “localhost:9092,localhost:9093”>
+    topic   = <kafka topic to append data>

 ### Dummy           `dummy_service.py`
 This service module is an example to show how to create a new service module.
 Simply, `transform()` method returns data directly without any manipulation and `push()` method logs some info in the logger.